Stunning Waterfalls in the Gold Coast Hinterland

 Stairway Falls

-One of the most challenging waterfalls to access, Stairway Falls Lamington National Park, are accessible near O’Reillys Rainforest Retreat off the Yerralahla Track.
-These falls and sequence of swimming holes are located on West Canungra Creek.
-The various swimming holes and rock pools of Stairway Falls offer “spa” baths, jumps and slides for a fun-filled day of swimming.
+The falls and sequence of swimming holes are located on West Canungra Creek.
+There are various swimming holes and rock pools of Stairway Falls some offer “spa” baths, jumps and slides for a fun-filled day of swimming.

 Follow the signs to Blue Pool on the Yerralahla Track, and once you reach the pool, head downstream instead of following the remainder of the track.
 You will eventually reach Stairway Falls after about an hour’s walk of rock hopping.